 Create A Useful, Information-Rich Site

-Creating an information rich site is your goal.
+Creating an information-rich site is your goal.
 Whatever your target market the written word makes up a large percentage of the way your site is ranked in search results.

-Clearly the easiest way to curry favour is to give the search engine more of what it wants.
+Clearly, the easiest way to curry favour is to give the search engine more of what it wants.

-It Really Is That Simple.
+It Is That Simple.

-Building a body of work that you are known for not only gives you valuable search engine traffic, it also gives you good reason to promote on social media.
+Building a body of work that you are known for not only gives you valuable search engine traffic, it also gives you a good reason to promote on social media.

-I see a lot of social media "experts" all clamoring for your business on Twitter but most of them are missing the point.
+I see a lot of social media "experts" all clamouring for your business on Twitter but most of them are missing the point.
 Being present on Twitter does not mean that you are going to suddenly be famous.
 What are you going to be famous for?
 Your blog and your content is the surfboard on which you ride the social media wave.
 Without it you will flounder in the water and drown.